 What is the weather in Galapagos like?

 The Galapagos Islands are a year-round vacation option.
-Regulated by the coming together of cold water currents from the west and south (mainly the Humboldt Current) and warm water streams from the north (mainly the Panama Stream and El Niño current), the Galapagos archipelago has an uncharacteristically dry and moderate climate for the tropics and is generally classified as sub-tropical.
-The weather is considered equatorial and is characterized by two main seasons:
+Galapagos weather is regulated by the coming together of cold water currents from the west and south (mainly the Humboldt Current) and warm water streams from the north (mainly the Panama Stream and El Niño current).
+This means that the Galapagos climate is uncharacteristically dry and moderate for the tropics and is generally classified as sub-tropical.
+In general, Galapagos islands weather is considered equatorial and is characterized by two main seasons:

-December to May is considered the "warm season".
-During this warmer season, the Galapagos' climate is more tropical with only occasional showers and sunny skies.
+December to May is considered the "warm/ rainy season" in Galapagos.
+During this warmer season, the Galapagos weather is more tropical with occasional, short showers and sunny skies.
 The sea is at its warmest, due to the warm Panama current, and is usually calmer at this time of year - great for swimming and snorkeling fans!

-June to November is generally called the "dry season" which is known for its blue skies and mid-day showers.
-Air temperature is lower, with highs in the upper 70s or mid-80s (25-30 degrees Celsius).
-The strong Antarctic Humboldt Current, coming from the south, affects the climate at this time of year.
-The water temperature, therefore, is at its coolest, about 68 degrees Fahrenheit, 20 degrees Celsius.
-During some years the infrequent El Niño current may cause a much greater flow of warm waters, making the surface warmer and increasing rainfall.
+June to November is generally called the "dry season" or "Garúa Season" which is known for its blue skies and mid-day showers.
+Air temperature is lower, with highs in the upper 70°Fs or mid-80°Fs (25-30°C).
+The strong Antarctic Humboldt Current, coming from the south, strongly affects the Galapagos weather at this time of year.
+The water temperature, therefore, is at its coolest, at about 68°F (20°C).